verifyica-team/pipeliner/DESIGN.md

 ## Step 2

-Parse the pipeline YAML file into a node tree structure.
+Parse and validate the pipeline YAML file into a node tree structure.

 ## Step 3